 Research shows the quantifiable benefits of carrying this activity into adulthood.
 Studies have shown that keeping the mind active with jigsaw puzzles and other mind-flexing activities can actually lead to a longer life expectancy, a better quality of life and reduce our chances of developing certain types of mental illness, including memory loss, dementia and even Alzheimer’s Disease (by an amazing third).

 But how does this simple pastime using jigsaw puzzles accomplish such amazing things?
 Most likely it is due to the simultaneous use of both sides of the brain.
-The brain hemisphere, our analytical side, sees all of the separate pieces of the jigsaw puzzle and attempts to sort them out logically.
+The left brain hemisphere, our analytical side, sees all of the separate pieces of the jigsaw puzzle and attempts to sort them out logically.
 The right brain hemisphere, or creative side, sees the “big picture” and works intuitively.
 Both types of thinking are required in order to successfully piece the jigsaw puzzle together.
 In exercising both sides of the brain at the same time, we create actual “connections” between the left and right sides, as well as connections between individual brain cells.
 These connections increase our ability to learn, to comprehend, and to remember.
 In addition, completing a jigsaw puzzle, or even just the successful placement of one piece, encourages the production of dopamine, a brain chemical that increases learning and memory.

 The connections made while working on a Jigsaw puzzle are not limited to our brain cells.
 Exercising both sides of the brain simultaneously also allows the brain to move from a Beta state, the wakeful mind, into an “alpha” state, the same mental state experienced while dreaming.
 The Alpha state is where we tap into our subconscious mind.
 Jigsaw puzzles naturally induce this state of creative, focused meditation, where connections can be made on deeper levels.